 - Impressum, company profile, context visible (E-E-A-T)

-How Perplexity described in a separate post, is the selection of sources increasingly based on Reliability, Clarity, and Relevance — not on popularity or domain strength.
+How Perplexity described in a separate post, is the selection of sources increasingly based on Reliability, Clarity, and Relevance — Not on popularity or domain strength.

-4. How to adapt your SEO strategy for the AI era
+5. How to adapt your SEO strategy for the AI era

 What you can do specifically: